Gradient-based optimization of scatterer arrangements based on the T-matrix method: Optimization results

 The setup parameters include the initial radius of a single sphere and the radius of the circle along which the spheres are arranged.
 The example considers silicon spheres with relative permittivity values taken from~\cite{schinke2015uncertainty} embedded in a medium with a relative permittivity of 2.25.
 Each sphere of the initial arrangement has a radius of 10~nm, the radius of the circle is set to 170~nm, and the pitch is 600~nm.
 The small size of the initial spheres is chosen to ensure ample free space for the scatterers to move and grow during the optimization process.
 The design wavelengths selected below exceed the unit cell size, ensuring operation within the non-diffractive regime.
 The incident field is always a plane wave propagating along the $z$-axis (normal incidence), and it is either $x$- or $y$-polarized.

 To tune the resonance, we leave the radii and positions of the independent scatterers in the unit cell as free parameters while keeping the lattice constant fixed in the optimization.
-The spheres are not allowed to overlap and shrink below 5~nm, as in the previous example.
-The no-overlap condition was modified to enforce an additional minimal separation 5~nm between spheres, based on the observation that they tend to approach each other at subnanometer distances.
+This corresponds to $4N=20$ parameters The spheres are not allowed to overlap and shrink below 5~nm, as in the previous example.
+The no-overlap condition was modified to enforce an additional minimal separation of 5~nm between spheres, based on the observation that they tend to approach each other at subnanometer distances.
 An additional constraint restricts the position of the spheres within the circumscribing sphere of the unit cell, since the T-matrix of the arrangement in the unit cell is expanded about a common origin.
-Multipole contributions up to 8th order are included during optimization, and the final arrangements are recalculated up to 15th order.
-All optimizations run for 200 iterations and reach convergence within this number of steps.
+Multipole contributions up to 7th order are included during optimization, and the final arrangements are recalculated up to 15th order.
+The splitting parameter $\eta$ in the Ewald summation is selected automatically using a \texttt{treams} routine based on the wavenumber and lattice constant, and for our setup, the values are 0.42 and 0.46 for 950 nm and 1050 nm wavelengths, respectively.
+All optimizations run for up to 250 iterations and reach convergence within this number of steps.

 From optimization at different wavelengths, we note that the optimizer can reach the high reflectance value for many wavelengths within a particular wavelength range, and we demonstrate the optimization results obtained at 950 and 1050~nm in Fig.~\ref{Metasurface}(a-b) and (d-f).